stepnem/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 optimization of the time-and-cost trade-off between a seceondary checking frequently for new versions of a zone, and infrequent checking, by replacing scheduled scanning with the more efficient NOTIFY mechanism.

+## Similar Issues for DS Maintenance and Beyond

 Today, we have similar issues with slow updates of DNS data in spite of the data having been published.
 The two most obvious cases are CDS and